 We may not receive protection for pending or future applications relating to intellectual property rights owned by or licensed to us and the claims allowed under any issued intellectual property rights may not be sufficiently broad to protect our products, services, solutions, and any associated trademarks.
 Products sold by our competitors may infringe, misappropriate, or otherwise violate intellectual property rights owned or licensed by us.
-Any issued intellectual property rights owned by or licensed to us may be challenged, invalidated, held unenforceable, or circumvented in litigation or other proceedings, and these limited intellectual property rights may not provide us with effective competitive advantages.
-Intellectual property rights may also be unavailable, limited, unenforceable, or practically unenforceable in some countries, and some governments may require us to transfer our intellectual property rights to local entities to do business in the jurisdiction, either of which could make it easier for competitors to capture increased market position and compete with us.
+Any issued intellectual property rights owned to unenforceable, or circumvented in litigation or other proceedings, and these limited intellectual property rights may also be unavailable, limited, unenforceable, or practically unenforceable in some countries, and some governments may require us to transfer our intellectual property rights to local entities to do business in the jurisdiction, either of which could make it easier for competitors to capture increased market position and compete with us.
 We may also incur substantial costs to protect ourselves in litigation or other proceedings involving the validity and enforceability of our intellectual property rights.
 If claims against us are successful, we could lose valuable intellectual property rights.
 An unfavorable outcome in any such litigation could have a material adverse effect on our business results, cash flows, financial condition, or prospects.